ufdatastudio/agents-among-us/README.md

-# The Byzantine Brains: Fault-Tolerant Consensus with LLMs
+# Agents Among Us: Fault-Tolerant Consensus with LLMs

 <img width="1173" height="631" alt="image" src="https://github.com/user-attachments/assets/1a1bbbb2-c002-459d-a8d9-ecaa221fac7c" />

 ## Project Overview
-The **Byzantine Brains** project explores fault-tolerant consensus-building in distributed AI systems using large language models (LLMs).
-Inspired by the classic Byzantine Generals Problem and social deduction games, this project simulates an environment where autonomous agents must collaborate to maintain a spaceship while identifying and ejecting malicious "Byzantine" actors.
+The project explores fault-tolerant consensus-building in distributed AI systems using large language models (LLMs).
+Inspired by the classic Byzantine Generals Problem and the social deduction game, Among Us, this project simulates an environment where autonomous agents must collaborate to maintain a spaceship while identifying and ejecting malicious "Byzantine" actors.

 The system utilizes local LLMs (specifically Llama-3.1 via Hugging Face) to drive agent logic, allowing them to perceive their environment, form memories, debate in natural language, and cast votes to achieve consensus.